Python-BI-2023/HW4_Functions2/README.md

 - sequence: sequence in which we count polar and nonpolar aminoacids. \newline

 Returns:
-- Dictionary with dictionary with keys 'Polar', 'Nonpolar' and appropriate aminoacid counters as values.
+- Dictionary with keys 'Polar', 'Nonpolar' and appropriate aminoacid counters as values.
 ##### Example:
 ```python
 protein_tool('ASDR', 'polarity')